 after he departed as chair of Nexus Energy and then launched a bid through Seven.

-: the former Liberal Party Treasurer and Fairfax Media chairman has sued various people over the years including the head of the Historic Buildings Council and journalists such as Julianne Davies on The Age
+: the late property developer, Melbourne Lord Mayor, Liberal Party Treasurer and Fairfax Media chairman sued various people over the years including the head of the Historic Buildings Council and journalists such as Julianne Davies on The Age

 .
 WA Police Union